Project Development and Management

 Bressi led the project in its planning, development, artist selection and design phases.

 He played a key role in inter-agency approvals and was key liaison with the Art Commission at the both the concept and final approval phases.
-Read more here.
+Read more here or on Mural Arts’ website.

 A project of the Philadelphia Mural Arts Program.